FIVB Men's Volleyball World Cup (1965–2019): History

 The World Cup was created in 1965 with the purpose of partially filling the gap between the two most important volleyball tournaments, the Olympic Games and the World Championship, which take place in alternating four-year cycles.
 The establishment of a third international competition would leave only one in every four years with no major events.
 The World Cup has a smaller entry than the World Championship, with at most twelve teams.

 The World Cup was to be held in the year following the Olympic Games.
 The first two tournaments were for men's volleyball only; in 1973, a women's tournament was also introduced.
 Originally, each tournament had a different host, but in 1977 the competition was transferred to Japan on a permanent basis.

 In the 1990s, the installment of annual international events such as the World League and the Grand Prix made the original motivations for the creation of the World Cup obsolete.
 Instead of letting a consolidated event disappear for lack of interest, the FIVB decided to change its format in 1991: it would be held in the year preceding, and not following, the Olympic Games; and it would be considered a first international Olympic qualification tournament, granting the winners a direct berth in the games.

 This move saved the competition.
 The possibility of securing an early berth for the Olympic Games, thus avoiding extraneous and in some cases tight continental qualification procedures, became a consistent motivation for the national federations to participate in the World Cup.
 In 1995, the number of Olympic spots granted at the competition was increased to three, as it remained until 2011.
 In 2015 the number of spots was only two again.

-With the change of qualification for the Paris Summer Olympics, the 2023 World Cup will serve as one of the three Olympic qualification tournaments.
-Only eight teams will participate in this edition, with two tickets to Paris Olympics for the top two teams.